 People expect you to perform week in and week out.

-Each week I am playing in the different country, on a different course, different climates, different grasses, in a different time zone and my job is to adapt to these variables as quickly as possible to try and get the best out of myself to perform well.
+Each week I am playing in a different country, on a different course, different climates, different grasses, in a different time zone and my job is to adapt to these variables as quickly as possible to try and get the best out of myself to perform well.
 Some weeks this is easier than others and some weeks the golf course just suits your eye and sometimes it doesn’t.

 What do you love most about being a professional golfer?

-Traveling and meeting so many interesting people is amazing as these people come from a vast array of backgrounds and experiences, I find it really interesting to learn more about them, their thoughts successes and knowledge.
+The travelling and meeting so many interesting people is amazing as these people come from a vast array of backgrounds and experiences, I find it really interesting to learn more about them, their thoughts successes and knowledge.